fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/preparation/hello_world.md

 This problem similar to the one above - this time the `make` program could not be found.

 Go to your compiler installation directory and check that `make` actually exists.
-It's common that you will find something like `mingw-make32.exe` or `TODO`.
+It's common that you will find something like `mingw-make32.exe` or `i686-w64-mingw32-make.exe`.
 It is because various GCC distributions prefix some executables with architecture name in case someone wanted to have a multi-acrhitecture toolchain installed in 1 place.
+I hardly doubt you want to compile now for something other than x86 (i686) / x86_64 (these are the architecture names of standard 32-bit and 64-bit PC).

 If this is the case - simply copy the executable and give the copy a correct name (`make.exe` or `make` on Unix systems).